webex/webex-byova-gateway-python/docs/Security-Configuration.md

 # Security Configuration

-This document provides security configurations for the BYOVA Gateway.
-You can implement what you need for your environment requirements.
+This document provides recommended security configurations for the BYOVA Gateway.
+The steps below are specific to the AWS Cloud Provider, but represent recommended security implementations for any platform hosting the BYOVA Gateway.

 ## Table of Contents